 The NeuroAffective Relational Model (NARM) is an advanced therapeutic model created by Dr. Lawrence Heller that treats the effects of attachment, developmental and complex trauma, including C-PTSD

 Somatic Experiencing® (SE) is a trauma healing modality developed by Dr. Peter Levine that addresses the profound impacts of shock trauma, including PTSD.

 Trauma-Informed Massage Therapy

 Trauma-informed massage therapy serves clients with PTSD, panic disorders, generalized anxiety and heightened sensitivities.
-The purpose of each session is to provide the general benefits that bodywork brings but with the added security of working with a therapist who has advanced education in trauma physiology and is skilled in working with dysregulation in the nervous system.
+The purpose of each session is to provide the general benefits that massage therapy brings but with the added security of working with a therapist who has advanced education in trauma physiology and is skilled in working with dysregulation in the nervous system.

 Somatic bodywork is a session of Somatic Experiencing® or NARM with the added element of therapeutic touch.
 It's different from massage therapy because its purpose is to address the underlying dysfunctions in the nervous system that cause physical and emotional symptoms.
 Massage therapy seeks to alleviate the physical symptoms of nervous system dysregulation (e.g., chronic muscle tension and pain) but does not directly address what may be driving the dysregulation itself.

 Video conferencing sessions available for clients outside the state of Utah.

 Wherever you are.

 Jenny’s approach to somatic therapy is built on the belief that positive change and personal growth is possible.
 Trained in Jungian psychology, somatic trauma healing and massage therapy, her practice centers on tailoring these diverse therapeutic modalities of mind and body to meet the unique experiences of her clients.
 Recognized for her deep listening skills, Jenny strives to create a grounded experience and peaceful environment where the process of personal transformation can safely unfold.